-- 1. Students should remind their parent or guardian to contact the attendance office (333-3215 ext # 52004) prior to, the day of, or no later than 10:00 A.M. the day after the absence and when possible to schedule appointments during non-school hours. - 2.
-A parent or guardian should write an excuse giving your name, the date, the dates of absences, the reason for the absence and his/her signature. - 3.
-To receive your ADMIT SLIP to class, turn your note in to the Attendance Office on your first day back.
-If you forget it the first day, it must be given to the attendance secretary within 2 days of your absence.
+1. Students should remind their parent or guardian to contact the attendance office (333-3215 ext # 52004) prior to, the day of, or no later than 10:00 A.M. the day after the absence.
+When possible, schedule appointments during non-school hours to avoid missing class.

+- 2. A parent or guardian should write an excuse giving student name, the date, the dates of absences, the reason for the absence and his/her signature. - 3.
+To receive an ADMIT SLIP to class, turn in note to the Attendance Office on the first day back.
+If you forget it the first day, it must be given to the attendance secretary within 2 days of the absence.